 Château Latour (Pauillac)

-In total, they came up with 5 levels of classification which covered 61 different chateaux in all.
+In total, for the official 1855 Classification of the Medoc, they came up with 5 levels of classification which covered 61 different chateaux in all.
 Following on the heels of the First Growths, the remaining levels of classification are: Second Growth, Third Growth, Fourth Growth and Fifth Growth.